 US Telehealth Review is operated by Ranika Editorial Group LLC, a Delaware limited liability company.
 We publish independent editorial reviews of U.S.-licensed telehealth providers offering GLP-1 medications, peptide therapies, longevity treatments, sexual-health programs, growth-hormone secretagogues, and recovery protocols.

-Some links on this site are affiliate links.
+Some links on US Telehealth Review are affiliate links.
 When a reader clicks an affiliate link and starts a paid program with a provider, we may receive a referral commission from that provider.
 Commissions are paid from the provider's marketing budget at no additional cost to the reader.

 What affiliate commissions do not influence